-Have you received an invitation to apply for a Credit One Bank Visa appeared in your mailbox?
-When your credit score is in the dumps, your choices for cards will be limited.
-But that doesn’t mean you deserve to be put through the wringer while you’re rebuilding.
-Read our review to learn what you can expect with a sub-prime Credit One credit card.
+Have you received an invitation to apply for a Credit One credit card in the past few months?
+When your credit score is less than good, your choices for cards will as a rule be somewhat limited.
+However, that shouldn’t require you to me messed around while you’re rebuilding your credit rating.
+Please read our review to learn what you can expect with a sub-prime Credit One credit card.

 Confusion and complaints

-Right off the bat, many people are confused by the name, logo, and graphics, which appear quite similar to the reputable and much larger Capital One (pay close attention and don’t let yourself be fooled, since that is their intention).
+To be frank many people are immediately confused by the name, logo, and graphics, which are almost identical to the reputable and much larger Capital One (pay close attention and don’t let yourself be fooled, since that is their intention).
 This is how Wikipedia describes it:

 “Credit One is not affiliated with Capital One, a multi-billion-dollar first-tier corporation.
 However, Credit One has adopted confusingly similar trade dress, using a confusingly similar name, similar fonts, similar trademark layout and a similar circular swoosh, which they changed from red to blue.”